iivanov2/laravel-translation-manager/readme.md

     $ php artisan vendor:publish --provider="Iivanov2\TranslationManager\ManagerServiceProvider" --tag=lang

-In order to edit the default template, the views must be published as well.
+In order to edit the default templates, the views must be published as well.
 The views will then be placed in `resources/views/vendor/translation-manager`.

     $ php artisan vendor:publish --provider="Iivanov2\TranslationManager\ManagerServiceProvider" --tag=views